-For the FY 2013 audit cycle, the Compliance Audit Division conducted 100 engagements.
-These encompassed compliance examinations, financial audits, and federal audits.
-Staff auditors conducted 28 of these audits and two were joint staff and contract engagements.
-The remainder were performed by public accounting firms under the general direction and management of the Auditor General’s audit managers.
+For the FY 2014 audit cycle, the Compliance Audit Division conducted 90 engagements.
+These encompassed compliance examinations, financial audits, and federal audits or a combination thereof.
+Staff from the Office of the Auditor General conducted 30 of these engagements.
+The remaining engagements were performed by public accounting firms under the general direction and management of the Auditor General's audit managers.

 The Illinois Constitution of 1970 revised and expanded the traditional financial audits conducted of State agencies to focus on compliance with legislative intent and proper performance of governmental operations, as well as financial accountability.

 The compliance program has a positive impact on the operations of State government because agencies implement many of the recommendations made in these reports.
 Compliance reports are also reviewed by the Legislative Audit Commission, where legislators question agency directors about audit findings and the corrective action they plan to take.
 Legislators and their staffs also use compliance reports during appropriation hearings in the spring legislative session.
 To maximize the usefulness of audit information, the Office attempts to deliver audits as early as possible in the legislative session.

 A number of reports issued for FY 2014 had findings that were critically important from an accountability standpoint.
 A brief summary of some of these findings follows:

 The Department of Natural Resources (Department) did not assess and collect fees for certain environmental consultations performed as required.